qiulang/notes-app/notes-react/README.md

 React doesn’t provide a special mechanism to loop through data — instead we’re using the built-in array `map` function to create an array of `<NoteSelector>` components, stored in the variable `noteSelectors` and rendered in the JSX.

+### Use functions to sort and format notes

+Unlike Vue.js, React doesn’t provide special mechanisms for things like computed properties and filters.
+Instead, you simply write functions as needed.